STATE OF THE MAP EUROPE

 Reporting of concerns and incidents will be made to the small "Inclusion and Safety Team" to ensure they are dealt with consistently and repeated actions do not go unnoticed.

 Contact Information: You can email the State of the Map Europe organising team with any concerns at info@stateofthemap.eu.
-Members of the "Inclusion and Safety Team" will be identified at the conference and can be approached directly.
+The "Inclusion and Safety Team" are Gregory Marler, Jo Walsh, and Gala Camacho Ferrari.
+They will be identified at the conference and can be approached directly.
+All SotM Eu team members will be able to assist you in finding them, or having them come to you if required.

 Privacy Policy